Kitz ADSL Broadband Information

 The LOCD alarm event will clear when an LOCD defect is not detected within the deactivation period.

-LOF - Loss of Frame
+LOF - Loss of Framing

 An alarm state process, different routers may have different alarm periods.
 A typical alarm integration period may be 2.5 seconds with a 10 second deactivation period.